BasvanE/GDT-Expansion-Pack/README.md

 Want to be a part of the mod??
 Send me a private message [here](http://forum.greenheartgames.com/users/dzjengiskhan/activity) with your addtion for the expansion pack and I will judge if it's good enough to be added to the pack!

+###Changle Log

+Version 0.3.4
+  - Added "Black Bull".
+Black Bull is an energy drink that you can buy for you staff when they get tired.
+It will give them some energy.
+But won't make them as fresh as sending them on a vacation.

+Version 0.3.3
+  - Made some modifications to the custom prices
+  - Bèta R&D Lab research (you can research the option but can't use it in your engine.
+Maybe someone can help me fix that)
+  - 3 New platforms (Textures made by @Gamingthrou) So unfortunately you have to start a new save game.
+Note to      developers of GDT: Maybe you can fix it in the API so people don't have to start a new game when a new platform is added ^^

+Version 0.3.2
+  - Added custom prices.
+UI techniques based on @kristof1104 cheat mod (Go check it out it's a great mod)
+  - 2 New awesome events.
+Made by: @Nezaja
+  - 3 New researches + 1 new platform.
+Made by: @nathan00107

 ###Wiki